KhartesViewer/khartes/README.md

 * **x**: This extremely useful hot key was suggested by the Vesuvius Challenge Segmentation Team.
-If you place the cursor over a node, so that the node changes to cyan, and then press `x`, the view will shift so as to place the designated node in the center of all 3 data slices.
-If you press `x` when you are not close to a node, the view will shift to place the pixel under the cursor into the center of the 3 slices.
+If you place the cursor over a node, so that the node changes to cyan, and then press `x`, the view will shift so as to place the designated node in the center of all three data slices.
+If you press `x` when you are not close to a node, the view will shift to place the pixel under the cursor into the center of the three slices.
 This is very helpful if you want to examine the data volume near the node (or pixel), or add other nodes nearby.
 Think of `x` as meaning "X marks the spot", or representing crosshairs (slightly tilted).